steadylearner/Python-Blog/posts/Rust/How to use gRPC with Rust Tonic and Postgresql database.md

 **6.** We use **let number_of_rows_affected = &conn.execute** and its relevant logic to handle the database result from the gRPC client request.
 You can see that the similar logic is used in **update_user**, **delete_user**, **delete_users**.

-I hope you read the entire code of the project well and its relevant documentations.
-If you haven't tested your project, you may run your CRUD gRPC user server with **cargo run --release** and see the result similar to this.
+I hope you read the entire code of the project and its relevant documentations.
+If you haven't tested the project, do it with **cargo run --release** and see the result similar to this.

-If you made it work, you should see message similar to this.

 ```console
 Rust gRPC Server ready at [::1]:50051
 ```

-and you can test it with CURL with this **$curl [::1]:50051**.
+Then, you can test it with CURL with **$curl [::1]:50051**.

 If it worked well, it should show this.